-Starting A WordPress Blog
+Starting a WordPress Blog on a Budget

 Website Functionality Determines Plugins

 Obviously, the functionality you want from your website determines which plugins you need.
 This is why you need a plan first.
 If you don’t know what functionality you want from your website, it’s gonna be hard to figure out which plugins you need.
 There are also some general ones, like spam protection, that I think are a great choice for every website, no matter what you do.
-In my case, I basically wanted a blog with a simple membership area, newsletter integration and a little online shop.
+In my case, I basically wanted a blog with a newsletter integration and a little online shop.
 If that sounds like something you’d like to have as well, then I’m sure you’ll find my list of plugins helpful.

-List Of My Favourite WordPress Plugins So Far
+List of my Favourite FREE WordPress Plugins

 As the name suggests – this plugin helps you fight spam.
 Always a good thing!
 More specifically, this plugin checks your comments and contact form submissions and blocks spam so you don’t have to deal with it.
 Sweet!

 Never too soon to think about backing up all your content.
 Just think about how much time and effort goes into writing and maintaining a blog!
 You wouldn’t want to risk that, right?!
 So better be safe than sorry and start backing up your page from day one!
 This plugin is free, but also has a paid version that offers better support.